googleworkspace/gws-genai-addon-sample/README.md

 This add-on can be used with the list of providers below.
 For each provider, you can configure the `enabled` flag to show in the add-on, and any applicable configuration (i.e. API key) for that provider.

-#### Vertex AI PaLM API
+#### PaLM API

 The add-on can use [PaLM API](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/overview#palm-api) to generate and summarize text.
 To use this provider, you need to [create an API key](https://cloud.google.com/docs/authentication/api-keys) and save it in the `apiKey` parameter in the add-on configuration file.

-Additional configurations for the provider are found in the `modules/gen_ai_providers/vertex_ai.js` file, including the models used, maximum tokens returned, and other configuration.
+Additional configurations for the provider are found in the `modules/gen_ai_providers/palm_api.js` file, including the models used, maximum tokens returned, and other configuration.

 #### Cohere.ai